 - a.
-Check the function of the slide: With the magazine out of the gun and the slide forward, pull the slide to the rear and let it move forward quickly two times. - The slide should move freely all the way to the rear and close completely under force of the spring. - Insert an EMPTY magazine and pull the slide to the rear.
+CHECK THE FUNCTION OF THE SLIDE: With the magazine out of the gun and the slide forward, pull the slide to the rear and let it move forward quickly two times. - The slide should move freely all the way to the rear and close completely under force of the spring. - Insert an EMPTY magazine and pull the slide to the rear.
 Release the slide.
 The slide should be held open by the last round hold open. - Remove the magazine.
 The slide should remain open. - Pull the slide fully to the rear and release it.
 The slide should move freely forward to its closed position. - b.
-CHECK THE FUNCTION OF THE MANUAL SAFETY AND MAGAZINE DISCONNECT: With the magazine out of the pistol, cycle the slide open and closed to ensure the hammer is cocked.
-The end of the hammer is visible through the opening at the rear of the slide when cocked. - With the magazine out of the pistol, move the manual safety to "SAFE."
-Pull the trigger.
-The trigger should move rearward slightly and stop.
-The hammer should not fall. - With the magazine out of the pistol, move the manual safety to "FIRE."
-Pull the trigger.
-The trigger should move rearward slightly and stop.
-The hammer should not fall. - Insert an EMPTY magazine into the pistol.
-Pull the trigger.
-The trigger shold move rearward and the hammer should fall. - Attempt to move the manual safety to "SAFE."
-The lever should NOT move to safe with the hammer in the fired position.
+CHECK THE FUNCTION OF THE TRIGGER: With the magazine out of the pistol, cycle the slide open and closed to ensure the hammer is cocked.
+The end of the hammer is visible through the opening at the rear of the slide when cocked. - With the magazine out of the pistol, pull the trigger all the way back and hold it to the rear position.
+The trigger should move rearward and the hammer should fall. - Keeping the trigger pulled to the rear, cycle the slide to reset the hammer.
+Release the trigger.
+The trigger should move forward and you will hear/feel the trigger reset.
+The hammer should not fall and will be visible at the rear of the slide. - Squeeze the trigger again and allow the hammer to fall.